Kelvin-CD/Quick-Scene-Switcher/README.md

 # QuickSceneSwitcher for Unity
-A unity tool for quick access to switch between scenes.
+A Unity tool for quickly switching between scenes without having to go through folders.

 ![](Demo.gif)